ppy/osu-wiki/wiki/Reporting_Bad_Behaviour/Handling_Cheating/en.md

 ## I have been banned for cheating.
 I didn't cheat!
 osu! uses an automated metrics combined with manual confirmation.

-The staff never places an incorrect ban for cheating.
-Before they take any actions, they make sure it first 100%.
+The team never places an incorrect ban for cheating.
+Before they take any actions, they make sure it is first 100%.

 ## My friend has been banned for cheating!
 They definitely wouldn't cheat!
 You are wrong!
-It may be hard to come to terms with, but you will have to trust the staff. peppy is not trying to tear apart friendships but he knows that nearly no one can be trusted.
+It may be hard to come to terms with, but you will have to trust the team. peppy is not trying to tear apart friendships but he knows that nearly no one can be trusted.
 Even those people who are close to you that you may never suspect can be just acting behind you or any other person.

 ## Prove that I/they were cheating!
 Tell us how you know!
-The staff cannot say on how can they prove.
+The team cannot say on how can they prove.
 Giving away the countermeasures would make them useless in further detecting cheaters.

 ## I'll make a video to prove my innocence!